-11.1 Examiners are required to preserve absolutely the secrecy of examination papers at all stages until the papers have actually been worked by the candidates.
+- 11.1 Examiners are required to preserve absolutely the secrecy of examination papers at all stages until the papers have actually been worked by the candidates.
 The contents must not be disclosed to any persons other than to members of the Board or Joint Board of Examiners or to officials of the College who are specially appointed to deal with papers, except where the College has specifically approved the disclosure to candidates of the topics to be covered in advance of the examination.
 In any revision classes prior to examinations staff must take care not to release information about actual questions on the examination.
 Failure to observe these instructions by an examiner or any other persons having knowledge of the actual or probable content of an examination paper will constitute an examination offence and may lead to action being taken under the College's disciplinary procedures for academic staff.
-Applications for approval of examination questions to be disclosed to students in advance of the examination should be made to the Science Studies Committee, Engineering Studies Committee or Medical Studies Committee as appropriate, stating the particular paper at which this method will be employed, the place of that paper in the examination for the degree as a whole, whether this method is to be used initially for a trial period and the purpose of the use of this method of examination and any special criteria that will apply in relation to its assessment by virtue of the candidates having advance arrangements must be in place to ensure that all candidates would receive the question papers at the same time.

-11.2 At any meeting at which the content of an examination paper is to be discussed the Chair will specifically draw the attention of all persons present to these regulations and especially to clause 11.1.
+Applications for approval of examination questions to be disclosed to students in advance of the examination should be made to the relevant Faculty Education Committee, stating the particular paper at which this method will be employed, the place of that paper in the examination for the degree as a whole, whether this method is to be used initially for a trial period and the purpose of the use of this method of examination and any special criteria that will apply in relation to its assessment by virtue of the candidates having advance knowledge of the questions.
+Where examination questions are disclosed to candidates in advance arrangements must be in place to ensure that all candidates would receive the question papers at the same time. - 11.2 At any meeting at which the content of an examination paper is to be discussed the Chair will specifically draw the attention of all persons present to these regulations and especially to clause 11.1.